woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 -   Run changelog script `$ npm run changelog` to get changelog txt for readme.
 Changelog content will be output to screen by script.
     -   The above script will automatically generate changelog entries from a milestone (you will be asked about the milestone name in the script).
-    -   If you want to pull changelog entries from a Zenhub release instead, use `$ npm run changelog:zenhub` and follow instructions.
 -   Add changelog section for release, e.g. [`= 2.5.11 - 2020-01-20 =`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/74a41881bfa456a2167a52aaeb4871352255e328).
 -   Copy-paste the changelog content into `readme.txt`.
 -   Make any other changes to readme as needed - e.g. support versions changing, new blocks.